icopy-site/awesome/docs/awesome/awesome-cl.md

 * [jonathan](https://github.com/Rudolph-Miller/jonathan) - A JSON encoder and decoder.
 [MIT][200].
 * [cl-json](https://github.com/sharplispers/cl-json) - A highly customizable JSON encoder and decoder.
 [MIT][14].
 * [jsown](https://github.com/madnificent/jsown) - A reader and writer for the JSON format.
 [Expat][14].
+* [shasht](https://github.com/yitzchak/shasht) -  Common Lisp JSON reading and writing for the Kzinti.
+[MIT][14].
+  - " Shasht is one of the two new libraries that I particularly like and is already in quicklisp.
+It is fast, it handles null correctly, it encodes CLOS objects, structures and hash-tables.
+It can also do incremental encoding."
+Sabra Colleton.
 * [json-mop](https://github.com/gschjetne/json-mop) - A metaclass for bridging CLOS and JSON objects.
 [MIT][200].
 * [cl-json-pointer](https://github.com/y2q-actionman/cl-json-pointer) - A JSON Pointer implementation.
 [MIT][200].